ChangmoSung/karaokeApp/README.md

 We will now make use of the modulo operator to determine if we are on an even or odd number of clicks.
 For each even click, we will call a method that will clean the existing output, and generate a new song.

-We will use an event listener to listen for a click on the page, and call a method each time we click (we have CSS tracking if the page is being clicked on).
+We will use an event listener to listen for a click on the page, and call a method each time we click.

 ```javascript
 karaoke.init = () => {